cdl-geneseo/geneseo-dictionary/G/Greeze.md

 # Greeze

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Greeze

 Created by  Unknown User (crk4), last modified by  Unknown User (spc14) on Apr 10, 2019

 ''Verb'' Eat; &quot;I am heading out to Ponderosa for the &quot;'All You Care to ''Greeze'' Buffet.'&quot; This word was listed as obsolete in Fall 1998.
 Results: 7.5% of those surveyed knew this word and 33.3% of the people that knew the word, learned the word at Geneseo.
 Conclusion: This word is not local to Geneseo, and its use is very limited - but it is not obsolete.
 Source: Dictionary of Geneseo English, Spring 1999 - Kocher Results: 0% of those surveyed knew this word in 2006.
 Conclusion: This word has once again become obsolete.-C Adam2% of students surveyed knew this word, and 0% of these students had learned the word at Geneseo.
 This word is essentially obsolete on the Geneseo campus.(Klein, E-H, 2008)As of 2012, 2% of students surveyed knew this word, 0% believe it is of local origin.(Felice, G-M, 2012)As of 2019, 0% of students surveyed knew this word.
 0% believe this word originated in Geneseo.
 This word is obsolete.
 (Cannioto, G-M, 2019)